A Romantic Getaway

 - Relax and Indulge.

-Following days of sightseeing, it’s time to rejuvenate in the new luxurious Spa at The Ritz-Carlton, Millenia Singapore.
-After enjoying a treatment of choice, a couple can relax in a long bath with hydro-jets.
+Following days of sightseeing, it’s time to rejuvenate in the luxurious Ritz-Carlton Spa.
+After enjoying a treatment of choice, relax in a long bath with hydro-jets in our spa suite.

 - Cultural Crossroads.

-Savor the amazing range of cuisine at the hotel’s Colony restaurant, where culinarians create masterpieces in conservatory kitchens and showcase the best of Chinese, Indian, Indonesian, Malaysian, Western and local dishes.
+Savour the amazing range of heritage cuisine at the hotel’s Colony restaurant, where culinarians create masterpieces in conservatory kitchens and showcase the best of Chinese, Indian, Indonesian, Malaysian, Western and local dishes.

 - A Final Show.